raamji2403/gas_monitoring_system/README.md

    git clone https://github.com/your_username/gas-detection-system.git

 2. Open Gas_Monitoring_System.ino in Arduino IDE.
+3. In Gas_Monitoring_Syatem.ino file replace the first 3 lines from Blynk App Configurations.
-3. Replace auth, ssid, and pass with your Blynk authentication token, WiFi SSID, and password.
+4. Replace auth, ssid, and pass with your Blynk authentication token, WiFi SSID, and password.
-4. Upload the code to your ESP8266.
+5. Upload the code to your ESP8266.

 ### Email Notification Setup
 1. Open alert.py.